lennilobel/sql2022-workshop-hol/HOL/3. Security Features/3. Row Level Security/README.md

 Through these labs, you will gain hands-on experience in configuring and applying Row-Level Security, enabling you to implement robust data access controls in your SQL Server databases and applications.

-When you open a query window in SSMS to start working on the first lab, leave it open to continue working through the remaining labs in this section.
 ___

 [Lab: Row-Level Security (RLS) - Read-Only Policy ▶](https://github.com/lennilobel/sql2022-workshop-hol/blob/main/HOL/3.%20Security%20Features/3.%20Row%20Level%20Security/1.%20Read-Only%20RLS%20Policy.md)